Canan Dağdeviren: YellowBox

-The YellowBox is a cleanroom used by Conformable Decoders at the MIT Media Lab, which Dagdeviren designed and constructed from the ground up in 2017.
+The YellowBox is a cleanroom used by Conformable Decoders at the MIT Media Lab, which Dağdeviren designed and constructed from the ground up in 2017.
 When she was a PhD student, she promised herself that if she ever had the opportunity to build her own space, it would be physically transparent so that anyone passing by would have the ability to observe, take notes, and learn from her without needing any special permissions.
 This inclusivity is part of what makes YellowBox such a unique scientific environment.

 Another unique aspect of YellowBox is that it is organized using 5S Methodology.
 5S is a system which uses five guiding practices to organize a work space for efficiency and effectiveness: Sort, Set in Order, Shine, Standardize, and Sustain.
-Essentially, 5S is an organizational methodology that uses visual labels—color-coded based on functionality—to organize spaces and increase safety, identifying potential hazards and procedural information.
-As a result of this highly organized and efficient system, YellowBox achieved a Green Labs certification by Environmental Health & Safety (EHS) in 2017—the first research lab at the MIT Media Lab to receive this designation since its founding in 1985.
-Recently, Dagdeviren published an article featured in Advanced Intelligent Systems describing her group's experience with greater efficiency, as a result of the 5S Methodology principles.
+Essentially, 5S is an organizational methodology that uses visual labels, color-coded based on functionality, to organize spaces and increase safety, identifying potential hazards and procedural information.
+As a result of this highly organized and efficient system, YellowBox achieved a Green Labs certification by Environmental Health & Safety (EHS) in 2017, the first research lab at the MIT Media Lab to receive this designation since its founding in 1985.
+Recently, Dağdeviren published an article featured in Advanced Intelligent Systems describing her group's experience with greater efficiency, as a result of the 5S Methodology principles.